-EASAC is the network of the 27 national science academies of the EU Member States, Norway and Switzerland.
-The pan-European academy, Academia Europaea, and ALLEA, the association of all academies in geographic Europe, are also represented in EASAC Council.
+EASAC was founded in 2001 and is the network of the 28 national science academies of the EU Member States, Norway, Switzerland and the UK.
+Additionally, the pan-European academy, Academia Europaea, and ALLEA, the association of all academies in geographic Europe, are also members.
 With a potential reach of over 10,000 experts covering a wealth of scientific disciplines, EASAC is an instrument for mobilising Europe's best scientific minds on important public policy issues.
-EASAC has a 15 year track record of producing high quality advisory reports for policy-makers in the European Commission and European Parliament, and the science advisory mechanisms within them.
+EASAC has a 20-year track record of producing high quality advisory reports for policy-makers in the European Commission and European Parliament, and the science advisory mechanisms within them.